 Hyland Lake Park Reserve (Bloomington)

-Hyland Park hosts the Twin Cities Orthopedics Ski Rennet in January each year, a major event in partnership with LL Bean.
+The park hosts the Twin Cities Orthopedics Ski Rennet in January each year, a major event in partnership with LL Bean.
 They run a bunch of ski races over the two days including juniors and skijoring races.

 Lake Rebecca Park Reserve (Rockford)

 Lake Rebecca Park Reserve has over 30 miles of multi-use ungroomed trails for cross country skiing, snowshoeing and winter hiking.
 Off the beaten path for Hennepin County, you’ll have lots of space to explore, and no Three Rivers ski pass is needed here.
-Of course that means no rental equipment is available either!
-But for those with your own skis or shoes, this scenic Park is waiting for you.
+Of course that means no rental equipment is available either.
+But for those with your own skis or snowshoes, this scenic Park is waiting for you.
 Here’s the Lake Rebecca winter map.

 Minneapolis Chain of Lakes Regional Park (Minneapolis)

 1,555-acre Minneapolis Chain of Lakes is in the the heart of Minneapolis, just southeast of the downtown area.
 The sprawling park maintains groomed cross country ski during the snowy months that includes: